JoschiZ/WCL-TS-Components/README.md

 ___
 ### Import String
 Warcraft Logs uses base64 encoded LZString of an object that represents the component as a whole as exports / imports.
-This is directly generated for each of you components using the [CompressToLZPlugin](webpack.config.js).
+This is directly generated for each of you components using the [CreateExportStringPlugin](plugins/CreateExportStringPlugin.js).

 The height `h` and width `w` components are set to 1 and 2 respectively, which results in a rectangular component.
 This is the same size as a newly created component on WCL.

-Currently, it is not possible to define the width and height of your different components individually.
+You can set static ids and individual width and heights in the [template config](template.config.js)

 ___
 ### Source Code
 By default, your full LZString compressed, Base64 encoded typescript source code is appended as comments to your export.
-You can choose to not compress it by setting `new ClearSourcePlugin({compress: true})` of the [ClearSourcePlugin](webpack.config.js) to false in the webpack config.
+You can choose not to compress your source, by setting `TemplateConfig.pligins.clearSource.compress` to `false`.
-You can also choose to omit your source by deleting the `ClearSourcePlugin` from the list of plugins.
-This may be advisable for projects with large imports, as the content of the full file and not just the imported symbols are imported.

 ___
 ### Types